 - Display the Terms and Conditions Agreement on your website.

-Do you have any questions about how to set up a terms and conditions page in WordPress?
-Let’s talk about them in the comments section below!
+Do you have any questions about setting up a terms and conditions page in WordPress?
+Let’s discuss them in the comments section below!